-Widener University Delaware Law school invites all interested bilingual professions to explore the training and skills needed to become a certified court interpreter.
+Widener University Delaware Law school invites all interested bilingual professionals to explore the training and skills needed to become a certified court interpreter.

 The Program was established through a unique collaboration between the Philadelphia Court of Common Pleas and Delaware Law School to provide skills training in

-The Spring 2019 program consists of eight Saturday classes from March 9 to April 27, 2019 and will be held at
+The Fall 2019 program consists of eight Saturday classes from October 5 to November 23, 2019 and will be held at

 Delaware Law School